c-blake/cligen/README.md

 If the result _cannot_ be converted to an int, `cligen` will echo results if possible automatically (unless you tell it not to by passing `noAutoEcho=true`).

-If _neither_ echo, nor conversion of ints to exit codes does the trick or if you do not want the program to exit immediately then you probably need to call `dispatchGen` and then call `dispatchFoo` yourself instead of relying on the `dispatch` macro to do both.
-Return _types and values_ of generated dispatchers match that of the wrap-ee, but first parameter is a `seq[string]`, just like a command line (and a few other knobs to assist in more complex call settings, like indented help).
-The dispatcher raises three exception types `HelpOnly`, `VersionOnly`, and `ParseError` -- hopefully self-explanatory.
-You may also need to call `dispatchFoo` yourself if you want to merge parameters from other sources like a `$HOME/.cmdrc` and/or `$CMD` or if you want to call dispatchers more than once or on more than one set of `seq[string]` arguments.
+If _neither_ echo, nor conversion of ints to exit codes does the trick OR if you to control program exit OR if you want to call dispatchers more than once OR on more than one set of `seq[string]` args then you probably need to call `dispatchGen()` and later call `dispatchFoo()` yourself.
+This is all the `dispatch` macro does itself.
+The return _types and values_ of generated dispatchers match that of the wrap-ee.
+The first parameter is a `seq[string]`, just like a command line.
+Other parameters are knobs to assist in nested call settings that are defaulted and probably don't matter to you.
+The dispatcher raises three exception types `HelpOnly`, `VersionOnly`, and `ParseError` which are hopefully self-explanatory.

 If you want to expose two or more procs into a command with subcommands a la `git` or `nimble`, just use `dispatchMulti` in, say, a `cmd.nim` file.
 Each []